macarooni-man/auto-mcs/amscript-docs.md

 ### acl.whitelist_player(*rule_list, remove*)

-Adds a player or list of players to the whitelist.
+Adds/removes a player or list of players to/from the whitelist.

 **Accepted parameters**:
 | Parameter | Description |